Königliches Schauspielhaus

 What’s the best time to visit?

-The best time to visit is during the spring and summer months when the weather is pleasant and the surrounding gardens are in bloom.
-However, each season has its charm.
+The best time to visit is often during the spring and summer months when cultural events and performances are more frequent.

 Is it wheelchair accessible?